Bontrager T2 700x28C Road Tire Review

 Does the Bontrager T2 offer puncture protection?

-The standard Bontrager T2 does not include Hardcase or thorn-resistant layers.
-It’s fine for clean roads and trails but may not hold up well against thorns or debris-heavy routes.
+The standard T2 lacks Hardcase or thorn-resistant layers.
+Fine for clean roads and trails, but may be vulnerable to debris-heavy areas.

 Can the Bontrager T2 be used on gravel trails?

-Yes.
-While it's not a full gravel tire, the T2 performs well on packed limestone and light gravel, thanks to its thicker tread and wide 28mm casing.
+Yes, the T2 handles packed limestone and light gravel well due to its thick tread and 28mm casing.

 What is the maximum PSI for the Bontrager T2?

-The tire supports inflation up to 115 PSI.
-Most riders find 90–100 PSI offers a good balance between speed and comfort, depending on rider weight.
+The tire supports up to 115 PSI.
+Most riders find 90–100 PSI a good balance of speed and comfort.

 Is the Bontrager T2 tubeless compatible?

-No, the Bontrager T2 is a wire bead clincher and is not designed for tubeless setups.
-It's intended for standard inner tube systems.
+No, it is a wire bead clincher and not designed for tubeless setups.
+Use standard inner tubes.